Chart Color Schemes

 Employment performance in Tannum Sands has been broadly consistent with national averages

-Tannum Sands has a diverse workforce with both white and blue collar jobs.
-The construction sector is prominent, with an unemployment rate of 4.0% and estimated employment growth of 0.7% in the past year (AreaSearch data).
+Tannum Sands has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent.
+Unemployment rate was 3.9% in the past year.

 Frequently Asked Questions - Employment